nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 ![description](images/UserGuide/description.png)

-* INDEX is the index of the person in the currently displayed list.
+* `INDEX` is the index of the person in the currently displayed list.
 * Updating description of a contact can also be done through the 'update' command.
 See [Update command](#updating-a-person--update)

 :white_check_mark: **Input Shortcut:**
-You can replace `desc` with `d` for convenience.
+You can replace `description` with `desc` for convenience.
 Format: `desc INDEX d/DESCRIPTION`

 ### Assigning PDF file to a person: `filepath`